t-webber/jet-centre/docs/database.md

 ## Schemas

 Schemas are defined in `*.prisma` files in the `prisma` directory.

 The file `schema.prisma` contains configuration for prisma.

-You do not need to include those files in any way, prisma will look at all `*.prisma` files in the `prisma` directory.
+These files are loaded by the `prisma.config.ts` file at the root of the repository.

 ## Migration